 History of Södra Björstorp

 Södra Björstorps is a castle in Tomelilla municipality.
-The main building was built in 1775.
-The octagonal design is not found anywhere else in Sweden.
+The main building was completed in 1775.
+The octagonal design is not found elsewhere in Sweden.
 The land around the farm has been cultivated since the Middle Ages.

-Södra Björstorp was built in 1775 by the architect Carl Mickael Malmström.
+Södra Björstorp was completed in 1775 by Mickael C:son Malmström whose son Otto Christian Malmström was the architect, trained at the Academy of Fine Arts in Copenhagen.
 The octagonal castle is completely surrounded by an inner courtyard.
 The castle is built in sutter meadow with a view of the park.
-The buildings are built of gray stone that is plastered on the roofs are single-cupped brick boilers.
+The buildings are constructed of plastered gray stone and on the roofs are single-cupped brick boilers.

-On the farm there is also a larger grain storehouse and a distillery which today is used for events and special occasions, such as weddings.
+On the property there is also a larger grain warehouse and a distillery which today is used for events and special functions.
 Read more about the distillery here

-A kilometer-long avenue lined with stone-walled courtyards leads to the farm.
-Where you fit the old mill with associated dam, as well as Södra Björstorp's former coal industry and sawmill.
+A kilometer-long avenue lined with stone-walled courtyards leads to the castle.
+Where you pass the remains of the old mill and lathe, with associated dam, as well as Södra Björstorp's former coal industry and sawmill.